tetratelabs/istio-distro.io/content/en/getmesh-cli/install-istio/_index.md

 ✔ Ingress gateways installed
 ✔ Egress gateways installed
 ✔ Installation complete </pre>
-Once this step is completed, the validation can be done by confirming the GetIstio and Istio versions installed, using the [version command](/getmesh-cli/reference/getmesh_version):
+Once this step is completed, the validation can be done by confirming the GetMesh and Istio versions installed, using the [version command](/getmesh-cli/reference/getmesh_version):
 ```sh
 getmesh version
 ```